ueveys/clickdoc/README.md

 - Jasmine -> for the logging and organisation of the tests
 - as a development environment VSC
 # To Get Started
-- Go ro directory: cd ./clickdoc
+- Go to directory: cd ./clickdoc
 - npm install
 - npm run webdriver-update
 - npm run clickdoc